 Provides registered nurses who offer screening, assessment, education, resource information, and referral services to new mothers and infants who live in... more

 Works to improve pregnancy outcomes for mother and infant through comprehensive prenatal services.
 Appointments are necessary for prenatal care.
 Johnson County... more

 The testing clinics are part of Johnson County's overall strategy to determine how prevalent COVID-19 is in Johnson County, Kansas.

-Test results are available within 5-7 business days.
-If the test is positive, you will receive a phone call at the number you provided when you scheduled your appointment.
-If the test result is negative, we can notify you of the result via email if you provide verbal consent.
-If you choose to not receive your negative results via email, you will receive a letter in the mail at the address you provided when you scheduled your appointment.
+Test results are available within 3 to 4 business days.
+Test results will be sent via email if you provide verbal consent.
+Check your email account’s spam/junk folder if you have not received your results within 4 business days.
+Do not call our office for test results as this delays the process.
+If your test is POSITIVE and you choose not to receive your results via email, you will receive a phone call at the number you provided when you scheduled your appointment.
+If your test is NEGATIVE and you choose not to receive results via email, you will receive a letter in the mail at the address you provided when you scheduled your appointment.

 Para personal que habla español llame al (913) 826-1200 y oprima 1 para servicio al clients.
 Las citas son programadas por nuestro personal, lunes a viernes de 8 a.m. a 5 p.m.